Due to current circumstances relating to the Corona Virus and our lockdown status, our yoga classes are not running as per schedule.

 My style and background

-I have been teaching yoga for 15 years and completed my 2 year intense 500-hour training programme at the Ruth White School of Yoga.
+I have been teaching yoga for over 17 years and completed my 2 year intense 500-hour training programme at the Ruth White School of Yoga.
 The style of yoga that I was taught was Iyengar, which is a form of Hatha yoga and with an emphasis on detail, precision and alignment in the static postures.
 My Yoga Teacher Ruth trained with Iyengar himself and I feel privileged to have had such a thorough and excellent training master myself.

 Iyengar and Vanda Scaravelli Yoga Influence:

 A few years ago after I had been teaching yoga for a couple of years, I suffered some back pain and was advised that it was to do with a problem with my sacroiliac joint.
 The ligaments supporting the joint were slack and needed strengthening.
 I contacted our own Anatomy and Physiology teacher, Gary Carter, from our training course and proceeded to have some intense treatment with him.

 As a body therapist, Gary was deeply influenced by the work of Vanda Scaravelli who also trained with the brilliant yoga master Iyengar in Pune, India.
 The emphasis is on core strength during the postures, my back was fully healed and I felt stronger, fitter and more aware of my body and my practice.
 This period of intense work was most enlightening for me and has helped me work with so many of my students with back problems.

 What to expect in one of my classes